 The essential oils categorized here as “skin-friendly” support the skin through several different therapeutic properties, such as being anti-inflammatory.
 They are generally non-irritating with no known, significant safety concerns and are, in some cases, even skin-regenerating.
 These essential oils have a particular affinity for the skin, can balance and harmonize with included ingredients that may be irritating to the skin, and are good to include in a salve regardless of the salve’s purpose.

 A little side note: There is a new kid on the block when it comes to plant extracts.
 Keep an eye on the growing number of CO2 extracts available.
 These essential oil cousins have much to offer, yet, being created by a fairly new extraction method, they have been studied less extensively and their potential safety concerns are not yet as well known.
 Some plants that provide essential oils, such as German chamomile, also provide slightly different CO2 extracts, but there are other plants, such as Calendula, that have no commercially available essential oil yet produce a wonderful CO2 extract.
 Both of these CO2 extracts, while not all that easy to work with, have great potential as skin-friendly salve ingredients to be used at extremely low dilutions (0.1%-0.3%).

-A Couple General Rules of Thumb
+A Couple of General Rules

 The following categories of essential oils tend to be supportive of the skin:

 - Essential oils made from resins (e.g., frankincense, myrrh, opopanax)